 Sam is licensed in State and Federal court.
 Sam was appointed by the Governor of Texas to the Texas Forensic Science Commission in 2005, where he served as its Presiding Officer until September, 2009.
 Sam frequently teaches trial advocacy at continuing education events for attorneys.
 He also served on the State Bar of Texas Grievance Panel for District 9 from 2004 until 2010, when his term expired as Chair of the Panel.
 Sam presently serves as President of the Texas Criminal Defense Lawyers Association.

 Our Review Committee is comprised of 3 - 11 highly qualified criminal defense attorneys.
-While any member of our Review Committee must have at least 10 years of criminal law experience, the average years in practice is over 32 years with 323 years of combined experience.
+While any member of our Review Committee must have at least 10 years of criminal law experience, the average years in practice is over 32 years with over 250 years of combined experience.
 This exceptional group of attorney volunteer their time working to ensure defendants receive quality representation in Travis County.
 The Review Committee makes all final determinations as to panel status, level of attorney qualification, and individual performance concern.
 They also review appeals by attorneys in compensation matters.